 A short term loan is a loan repaid over less than 12 months.
-Loans repaid over 3-6 months with an APR north of 99.9% are titled high-cost short-term loans.
-Any loan repaid over less than 3 months is often referred to as a "payday loan".
+Loans repaid over 3-6 months with an APR over 99.9% are titled high-cost short-term loans.
+Any loan repaid over less than 3 months is often referred to as a 'payday loan'.
 As the title suggests, payday loans are designed to be repaid on or around your payday.

 Short term loans are designed for use in an emergency or to deal with an unexpected cost, such as a boiler breakdown or car repair.
 Short term loans are not designed to be relied upon for longer term borrowing or to fund a night out.

 What instantly screams at you when applying for a short term loan is the extremely high annual percentage rate (APR) advertised by the majority of lenders.
-This is often north of 1000% and is considerably higher than the ~3% offered by the banks and supermarkets.
+This is often north of 1000% and is considerably higher than the ~3% good credit loans offered by banks and supermarkets.

 So for example.
 If you borrow £100, the maximum you can be charged in interest is £100.

 Because if you were to borrow this type of product over a year "cap-free" then this is the APR you would receive.
 APR was designed to be used to as a point of comparison for financial products but when it comes to short term loans APR isn't overly useful.
 We think it's of more use to compare short term loans by the total amount you would repay, otherwise known as the total amount repayable.

 By default, we have ordered the above table by total amount repayable (TAP) as this will give you an accurate idea of what you would actually repay if you were to be accepted by each lender.
 We also have included the monthly cost of each loan, as well as their APR (which as discussed above isn't overly useful but needs to be here by law).